“The opposite of addiction is connection” Johann Hari

 Throughout this last summer and fall I’ve been doing a poetry class at Safe Harbor Recovery Center in Portsmouth and I’ve learned so much.
 I understand my own Tribe philosophy of “listen and be heard” in a way more nuanced than ever before.

 When I saw the movie The Heroin Effect, directed by Michael Venn, at the Music Hall last spring I was moved to tears.
 Watching the harrowing struggles of those presented in the movie trying to overcome their addiction and reconnect with themselves, their life and the people in it, the depth of their grief was overwhelming.
-I remembered my friend Cody John Laplante, an amazing poet and artist who interviewed me and wrote an article about the work I was doing and then a few weeks later, died, alone in his room of a heroin overdose.
+I remembered my friend Cody John Laplante, an amazing poet and artist who died, alone in his room of a heroin overdose.
 At the end of the movie, Sandi Coyle, who opened Safe Harbor, spoke and answered questions from the audience on stage.
 She implored us to do whatever we could to compassionately engage those with addiction and help in some way deal with the crisis our community faces.

 I’m so grateful to the folks at Safe Harbor and the people I’ve worked with in class for sharing their stories with me.
-If there’s anything sacred in the world, it’s a vulnerable heart ready to listen and engage with others without judgement.
-In the realm of recovery these sacred hearts are in abundance, and they have so much to teach us.
+If there’s anything sacred in the world, it’s a vulnerable heart ready to listen and engage with others without judgment.
+In the realm of recovery, these sacred hearts are in abundance, and they have so much to teach us.

 If you’d like to make a donation to Safe Harbor please follow this link.